billgathen/thinking-in-elm/3_the_world_outside/README.md

 ## Effects

 Anything that happens outside the model-update-view function is a *side-effect*.
 Elm offers a parallel data flow using a library called `Effects`.
-StartApp (as opposed to StartApp.Simple, which we used in the [Elm Architecture example](../2_the_elm_architecture)) allows us to send requests into the Effects flow during the update phase and it sends any results back into the Elm Architecture flow as a new action.
-These actions are treated exactly the same as any other action, so it integrate seamlessly with the rest of the Elm Architecture.
+StartApp (as opposed to StartApp.Simple, which we used in the [Elm Architecture example](../2_the_elm_architecture)) allows us to send requests into the Effects flow during the update phase and receive any results in the Elm Architecture flow as a new action.
+These actions are treated exactly the same as any other action, so it integrates seamlessly with the rest of the Elm Architecture.

 ## Ports

-Effects don't execute in the main flow of our program: they are passed to `ports`, which are isolated connectors to the world outside the Elm Architecture.
+Effects don't execute in the main flow of our program.
+They are passed to a `port`: an isolated connector to the world outside the Elm Architecture.

 ## Effects into Actions